ddsbook/blog/2014/drafts/crls-heartbleed-and-the-sad-state-of-ssl.md

     openssl crl -in <filename> -inform DER -text

-by hand and processing the output, but it might be a bit better to use our [CSV version](https://gist.github.com/hrbrmstr/b466f9348b6369990c05) [GH] and write a script to grab the files (which is simple enough to not put here).
+individually on each one and processing the output, but it might be a bit better to use our [CSV version](https://gist.github.com/hrbrmstr/b466f9348b6369990c05) [GH] and write a script to grab the files (which is simple enough to not put here).

-Rather than rely on the `openssl` command-line, you can use the `PyOpenSSL` library to process the files, which will make it easier to grab the reason for revocation:
+Rather than rely on the `openssl` command-line tool, you can use the `PyOpenSSL` library to process the files, which will make it easier to grab the reason for revocation:

     import OpenSSL
     import sys